 Zuora now supports reconciling electronic payment, refund, and chargeback events processed through the Worldpay 1.4 or Access Worldpay gateway integration.

 For EMIS or acquire reports, Zuora will process NBT505 reports, RECON files, and chargeback notification files.
 Zuora also supports WPG reports (transaction status reports) and Transfer Batch reports set up by Worldpay administrators, and DART reports dedicated for the NAP platform.

-- Ensure that the Reconciliation feature for your Worldpay merchant account has been enabled.
-To get Reconciliation correctly set up on the Worldpay side, contact Worldpay Support and refer them to their internal resource for details about the setup procedure.
+- To get Reconciliation correctly set up on the Worldpay side, contact Worldpay Support and refer them to their internal resource for details about the setup procedure.

-- If you are using Worldpay service level M, the Transfer Batch Report is available to you.
-To ensure that this report is posted to the server for Zuora Gateway Reconciliation jobs, you need to work with Worldpay to make sure this report is set up correctly for your merchant account.
+- If you are using Worldpay service level M, the Transfer Batch report is available to you.
+To ensure that this report is posted to the server for Zuora Gateway Reconciliation jobs, you need to work with Worldpay to ensure that this report is set up correctly for your merchant account.

 - DART reports are available for merchants on Worldpay's NAP platform.
 If you want to use DART reports, you need to work with Worldpay to ensure that your Worldpay merchant account is set up correctly.